Uncover ways to improve our health and the environment with a bachelor's degree in microbiology from the University of Wisconsin-Eau Claire.

 - Fundamentals of Biochemistry

 Thinking about a bachelor’s degree in microbiology?
-Here are other programs you might be interested in exploring.
+Here are other programs you may be interested in exploring.